 Joyce Ng- Piano

 Joyce earned her Master Degree in piano performance at Hunter College, the City University of New York.
 She was a student of Peter Basquin, an American pianist and the winner of Montreal International Competition.
 As a pianist, Joyce was welly trained in music teaching.
-She began her teaching career in 2000.
-During the past twenty years, she has devoted her time to researching piano pedagogy and music education by reading books, articles and attending various workshops.
+She began her teaching career in 2000. she has devoted her time to researching piano pedagogy , music education, and attending various workshops.
 She focuses on keeping her teaching resources updated.
 She believes that the process of learning is just as important as the outcome –the performance.

-Throughout her teaching years, many of her students won 1st Prize and Gold Medal Awards in the piano category such as Crescendo International Competition, American Protégé International Competition, Golden Classical Award Competition, Grand Prize Virtuoso Music Competition, The American Association for Development of the Gifted and Talented Music Competition.
+Throughout her teaching years, many of her students won 1st Prize and Gold Medal Awards in the piano category such as Crescendo International Competition, American Protégé International Competition, Chopin International Piano Competition Hartford, Grand Prize Virtuoso Music Competition, The American Association for Development of the Gifted and Talented Music Competition.
 Her students were also invited to perform at renowned concert halls such as Carnegie Hall, Lincoln Center and Glaserner Saal, Musikverein (Vienna).

 She will tailor her teaching method accordingly to the characteristic and personality of the student.
 She focuses on creativity teaching, especially for young children.
 She has a unique ability to make the process of becoming a highly disciplined musician both enjoyable and fun.